sst/sst/www/docs/constructs/Api.md

 });
 ```

-So in the above example, the `GET /notes` function doesn't use the `srcPath` that is set in the `defaultFunctionProps`.
-It'll instead use the one that is defined in the function definition (`services/functions/`).
+So in the above example, the `GET /notes` function doesn't use the `timeout` that is set in the `defaultFunctionProps`.
+It'll instead use the one that is defined in the function definition (`10 seconds`).

 ### Configuring the Http Api